Over the past two months, I’ve had the pleasure experience of trying to sell some used photo equipment online.

 “What condition is the owner’s manual in?”

 There was never a question about the camera’s current state of performance or functionality.
 No one requested a sample file.
-They were concerned only about price and how the camera looked.
+They were concerned only about price and how the camera or lens looked.

-When selling used photo items via a forum for pro photographers, there was none of the above.
-Interested photographers just sent an e-mail basically saying, “yes, I’ll buy it,” and the deal was done.
+When selling other used photo items via a forum for pro photographers, there was none of the above.
+Interested photographers just sent an e-mail basically saying, “yes, I’ll buy it” and the deal was done.

-I often get an e-mail or phone call from a business asking, “How much is it for a portrait?”
+I often get an e-mail or phone call from a business asking, “How much does a business headshot cost?”

-As any photographer will tell you, this question cannot be answered without much more information.
+As any professional photographer will tell you, this question cannot be answered without much more information.
 Shopping price at this point is a waste of time.
-A photographer cannot begin to offer value without knowing what is valuable to the client.
+A photographer cannot begin to offer value without knowing what’s valuable to the client (i.e. what the customer needs).

 Before buying a new piece of equipment, a pro photographer has to evaluate the potential uses of that equipment and then decide if it will provide a good return for their investment.